Store

 Duration & Organization

-The training course lasts 35 hours, i.e. a total of 5 training days, including :
+The training program lasts 35 hours, or a total of 5 training days, including:

 • 14 hours of asynchronous distance learning, equivalent to 2 days' training,